Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current

 - Vegetarian Food Items: If your Russian is good, try Happy Vegan, an internet shopping services for all your vegan needs in Moscow.
 The Perekrestok located in the Chinese-themed Druzhba Shopping Center (Metro Novoslobodskaya, Novoslobodskay Ul., 4.) is a good spot to get tofu and ingredients for Chinese food.
 The entire complex is Chinese-owned, as is the very good restaurant (also called "Druzhba"), at the far end of the complex.
 Indian Spice Market (M. Sukharevskaya, Sretenka Ul., 36/2) has spices needed for vegi-friendly eastern dishes.
 If you are feeling more adventurous than wealthy, try this page for a list of places to buy budget-friendly vegetarian groceries.
 Be warned that most of places listed are not easily accessed by metro.
-Eliseevskiy Supermarket (Metro Tverskaya, Tverskaya Ul., 14.) is one of Moscow's most prestigious and centrally located sources for certain vegetarian items like tofu (about $1 for a 2-3 ounce package).

 - Organic Produce and Farmers Markets: Lavka Lavka (5, Susalnyi Nizhnyi Per., Building 10) offers fresh, local, organic milk, meat, fish, and produce.
 They have several locations and a delivery service.
 Izbenka is a chain of stores specializing in organic dairy products.
 You might also try the rinoks at Lefortovskii and Danilovskii, especially for harder-to-find produce (like sweet potatoes).

 5. Consumer Goods (back to top)

 - Antiques and Souveniers: The best place to buy these is Vernisazh, located at Ismilovsky Park, at Partizanskaya metro station.
 If your Russian is not conversational, you may find prices high with some venders.
 If you enjoy haggling, this is the place for you!
 In any case, this can be the best selection and price in Moscow for souvenirs.
 Click here for a map.
 Go into the side entrance flanked by wooden spires.
 The place will be full of westerners and collectors looking for good deals.